Ilias-Paralikas/early_exit/README.md

 NOTE on training method.

-The whole network option will train the whole network as well as the exits the all_exits option will train ONLY the added exits (works well for pretrained networks that we don't want to hurt the performance of the body)
+ * The `whole_network` option will train the whole network as well as the exits
+ * The `all_exits` option will train ONLY the added exits (works well for pretrained networks that we don't want to hurt the performance of the body)
-If an integer is passed as a parameter, it will train the exit specified.
+ * If an integer is provided as a parameter, it will train the exit specified.
 Obviously, the number must not exceed the number of exits.

 Returns